-Yes, I understand that most people have the morning responsibilities that cut your day in pieces and in that case rising early is the best solution.
-But you pay for that time with the time you take off from interacting with regular folks in the evening.

-new | Yes, I understand that most people have the morning responsibilities that cut your day in pieces.
+Yes, I understand that most people have the morning responsibilities that cut your day in pieces.
 In that case rising early is the best solution.
 But you pay for that time with the time you take off from interacting with regular folks in the evening.